-Step 5: Emergent Principles
+3.5 Fifth step: Crystalize Emergent Principles

 At this early stage, it would be a stretch to say principles have emerged.
 Nevertheless, there have been encouragements and mild surprises.

 We were encouraged by the ability of Genesis to work with stories of many types, including not only Shakespeare and conflict in cyberspace, but also simply written fairy tales, law cases, medical cases, and science fiction.